vismaymalondkar/unified-mechanical-core-theory/README.md

 * Both environments mathematically reduce the pitch angle ($\alpha$), drastically increasing the particle's survival time along the $-9.2$ power law curve.
 The Lorentz factor is not bending 4D space; it is merely a classical fluid strain reduction factor of $\frac{1}{18.4}$.

 ---
-**Status:** Architecture Locked.
-The Standard Model has been deprecated.